 In addition to his appellate practice, Mr. Rowley handles complex litigation in the federal and state trial courts.
 He has represented a major museum and its affiliated trust in art litigation in federal and state courts.
 He was a member of the team that handled patent and antitrust litigation on behalf of a major technology company in multiple matters pending before trial courts in California and Delaware, as well as the California Court of Appeal and the Federal Circuit.

-Between 2002 and 2006, Mr. Rowley left private practice to join the U.S. Attorney’s Office in Los Angeles, where he served in the Criminal Appeals Section.
-As an assistant U.S. attorney, Mr. Rowley argued 21 cases in the 9th Circuit, filed dozens of briefs in that court, and supervised the preparation of many other appellate briefs.
+Between 2002 and 2006, Mr. Rowley served as an assistant U.S. attorney in the Central District of California, where he worked in the Criminal Appeals Section.
+In this role, he argued numerous cases in the Ninth Circuit, filed dozens of briefs in that court, and supervised the preparation of many other appellate briefs.
 He also successfully tried to jury verdict cases involving bank and wire fraud, and theft of government property.

-In addition to his work with legal organizations, Mr. Rowley is a member of the Los Angeles World Affairs Council and the Pacific Council on International Policy, and a past Fellow of the German Marshall Fund of the United States.
-He also serves on the boards of directors of Foothill Family services, a non-profit that provides counseling and educational services to needy families in the Los Angeles area and the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics.
+In addition to his work with legal organizations, Mr. Rowley is a member of the Pacific Council on International Policy, and a past fellow of the German Marshall Fund of the United States.
+He serves on the boards of directors of Foothill Family Service, a non-profit that provides counseling and educational services to needy families in the Los Angeles area, and the Center for Asian Americans United for Self-Empowerment, a non-profit that promotes Asian-Americans in politics.